 Sam blushed crimson.
 "Not exactly.
 I'd been visiting my brother in California not long after I was promoted, yes-- but I was in Oxnard for other reasons."

 "You've met before?"
 General Landry asked, glancing between the two of them, voicing the question that was burning in everyone's minds.
 Daniel hadn't seen Sam this embarrassed in a very long time.

 Sam stared down at her hands, drew a deep breath, then looked back up, visibly steeling herself.
 "Once," she said.
 "And not exactly under the kind of circumstances where we could have got to know each other better--" She glanced at Harris at that, then winced and covered her face with her hands.
-"Oh God, I did *not* just say that."
+"Oh God, I did not

 Harris was chuckling.
 "Nothing says thank you like dollars in the waistband," he joked, then shook his head.
 "Sorry.
 This is kind of awkward, isn't it?
 You know, the only reason I even agreed to strip that night was because I never thought I'd see anyone from there ever again; I usually worked in the kitchen."

 "You're a stripper?"
 Vala blurted, looking him up and down as much as she could from her seat across the table.
 "One of those Tau'ri who get up on a stage and take all of their clothes off for money?
 Well, well.
 You must have something really special hidden under all that loose clothing."

 Surprisingly, Harris didn't seem embarrassed at all by the exchange, though his smile saddened a little.
 "That's what Anya always used to say," he said, then shook his head.
 "And no. The only reason I was at the Fabulous Ladies' Nightclub in the first place was because my car gave up the ghost in Oxnard in the middle of my road trip, and that was the only place I could find a job to earn the money for repairs."